 8.36.23 Proficiency examinations may not be taken in courses for which a student is currently enrolled, for courses for which a failing grade was previously received, or when the proficiency examination has previously been failed.
 A proficiency examination cannot be used as an enrollment under the Second Grade Option (see 8.12.30).

 8.36.30 Prior Learning Assessment.
 Matriculated students may receive credit for non-collegiate activities through which college-level learning took place.
 This shall be accomplished according to the procedures outlined in sections 8.36.31 – 8.36.37 below.

-8.36.31 Prior learning assessment shall be administered through the Alan Shawn Feinstein College of Continuing Education.
-The Alan Shawn Feinstein College of Continuing Education shall offer a one-credit portfolio development course and shall arrange to have appropriate faculty members review and evaluate the resulting portfolios.
+8.36.31 Prior learning assessment shall be administered through the Alan Shawn Feinstein College of Education and Professional Studies.
+The Alan Shawn Feinstein College of Education and Professional Studies shall offer a one-credit portfolio development course and shall arrange to have appropriate faculty members review and evaluate the resulting portfolios.
 Students seeking credit for prior learning experience shall be required to take the portfolio development course.

 8.36.32 Prior to enrollment in the portfolio development course, students shall be advised on the basis of an interview as to the likelihood of earning credit for knowledge gained through their non-collegiate experiences.

 8.36.33 The maximum number of credits which may usually be earned shall be fifteen.
 In exceptional situations, more credits may be earned, but under no circumstances shall students earn more than 30 credits.
 In the official description of credit for prior learning, as well as during the advising process, students shall be informed on national, state, and URI averages for credit earned for non-collegiate prior learning experiences.